KLYQ

 KLYQ (1240 AM) is a radio station broadcasting a news/talk format.
-Licensed to Hamilton, Montana, United States, the station is currently owned by Townsquare Media and licensed to Townsquare License, LLC.
-KLYQ has studios at 320 North First Street in Hamilton, Montana.
+Licensed to Hamilton, Montana, United States, the station is currently owned by Anderson Radio Broadcasting, Inc. KLYQ has studios at 320 North First Street in Hamilton, Montana.

-The station was assigned the "KLYQ" call letters by the Federal Communications Commission.
+The station was assigned the KLYQ call sign by the Federal Communications Commission.

 The station previously aired oldies, but on February 2, 2017 became a simulcast of Missoula's KGVO, albeit with separate branding.